 - Ira Perkins Loan Fund.

-The Financial Aid and Career Services Offices provide assistance to regularly enrolled students in obtaining part-time employment during the academic year and employment during the summer and other vacation periods.
-Earnings from federal and state work study programs will be counted as additional resources in evaluations for financial aid.
-Earnings generated after an initial financial aid offer may result in reduction or retraction of financial aid.
+The Financial Aid Office and Career Services Office helps regularly enrolled students in obtaining part-time employment during the academic year and employment during the summer and other vacation periods.
+Earnings from federal and state work study programs will be counted as additional resources in evaluations for financial aid eligibility.
+Earnings generated after an initial financial aid offer may result in reduction or retraction of other sources of financial aid.

 Federal and State Work Study

 Work Study is a federal or state program that provides opportunities for employment for undergraduate students in need of such earnings to help meet the cost of their education.
-To be eligible for State Work Study, a student must demonstrate need, be accepted for enrollment or be enrolled as at least a half-time student, have a completed financial aid file, and be making satisfactory academic progress while employed.
-To be eligible for Federal Work Study, a student must demonstrate need, be accepted for enrollment or be enrolled as at least a half-time student, have a completed financial aid file, and be making satisfactory academic progress while employed.
+To be eligible for State Work Study, a student must demonstrate need, be accepted for enrollment, be enrolled full-time, have a completed financial aid file, and be making satisfactory academic progress while employed.
+To be eligible for Federal Work Study, a student must demonstrate need, be accepted for enrollment, be enrolled as at least a half-time student, have a completed financial aid file, and be making satisfactory academic progress while employed.

 Work ranges from 5 to 19 hours per week while classes are in session.
 The major portion of the student’s hourly wage under the Work Study program is provided by the federal or state government, with the employer contributing the balance.
 Hourly pay rates comply with minimum wage laws and vary with the type of work and the student’s experience and capabilities.
 Employment is generally on campus.
 Work Study funds are limited and awarded on a first-come, first-served basis.

 Summer Work Study is a program designed to provide student employment during the summer months.
-It is expected that the earnings from this employment be utilized to off set the next academic year’s educational costs.
-To be eligible, a student must be accepted for admission, be registered for the next academic year, be registered for at least 3 credit hours during the summer semester, have a completed financial aid file for the next academic year, and have documented financial need for the next year.
+It is expected that the earnings from this employment be utilized to off-set the next academic year’s educational costs.
+To be eligible, a student must be accepted for admission, be registered in at least 3 credits or be registered for the next academic year, have a completed financial aid file for the next academic year, and have documented financial need for the next year.
+Hours per week may range up to 29 hours per week.
+Approval for more than 29 hours per week may be permitted with written approval from the Vice Chancellor of Finance.
+Notification of approval must be submitted to the Financial Aid Office.
 Work Study funds are limited and awarded on a first-come, first-served basis.

 Additional Employment Opportunities